radius-project/docs/docs/content/guides/author-apps/secrets/howto-new-secretstore/index.md

 ---
 type: docs
-title: "How To: Create new or reference an existing Secret Store"
+title: "How To: Create new Secret Store"
-linkTitle: "Secret Stores"
+linkTitle: "New Secret Store"
-description: "Learn how to create new or reference existing Secrets in your Radius Application"
+description: "Learn how to create new secrets in your Radius Application"
 weight: 200
 categories: "How-To"
 tags: ["secrets"]